Setting Neptune credentials#

 Saving your credentials as environment variables#

-As a best practice in your workflow, set your Neptune API token and full project name to the NEPTUNE_API_TOKEN
+As a best practice, set your Neptune API token and full project name to the NEPTUNE_API_TOKEN

 and NEPTUNE_PROJECT